Frequently Asked Questions

 All persons who enroll for credit and all who audition for the company are asked to indicate preferences for technical assignments on the company audition forms.
 The faculty and staff review these forms as soon as the shows are cast (in the first week of school).
 Students enrolled for credit have top priority for technical assignments, and we try to honor preferences as best we can, taking into account the prior experience and qualifications of the individuals and the needs of the company.
 Our objective is to afford a broad range of experiences to the most committed and capable people.
 Theatre majors and minors are usually those people, but not always.

-What is the relationship between Nevada Repertory Company and Alpha Psi Omega?
+What is the relationship between the theatre program and Alpha Psi Omega?

 Alpha Psi Omega is a national dramatic honorary society.
-Nevada Repertory Company's most committed and productive students may be invited to become members after accumulating a sufficient number of points for work performed on Nevada Rep productions, provided that they meet the academic grade-point requirement specified by the society.
+The theatre program's most committed and productive students may be invited to become members after accumulating a sufficient number of points for work performed on productions, provided that they meet the academic grade-point requirement specified by the society.
 Alpha Psi members have also created a departmental service group call Dithyrambs, whose members aspire toward consideration for Alpha Psi Omega.
 The two groups work together to raise scholarship funds for distribution through Alpha Psi Omega.